-The legend of La Llorona (pronounced “LAH yoh ROH nah”), Spanish for the Weeping Woman, has been a part of Hispanic culture in the Southwest since the days of the conquistadores.
+The legend of La Llorona (pronounced “LAH yoh ROH nah”), Spanish for the Weeping Woman, has been a part of the Southwest’s Hispanic culture since the conquistadores’ days.
 The tall, thin spirit is said to be blessed with natural beauty and long flowing black hair.
 She wears a white gown and roams the rivers and creeks, wailing into the night and searching for children to drag, screaming to a watery grave.

 La Llorona, christened “Maria,” was born to a peasant family in a humble village.
-Her startling beauty captured the attention of both the rich and the poor men of the area.
+Her startling beauty captured the attention of the area’s rich and poor men.
 She was said to have spent her days in her humble peasant surroundings, but she would don her best white gown in the evenings and thrill the men who admired her in the local fandangos.

 Another legend says that La Llorona was a caring woman full of life and love who married a wealthy man who lavished her with gifts and attention.
-However, after she bore him two sons, he began to change, returning to a life of womanizing and alcohol, often leaving her for months at a time.
+However, after she bore him two sons, he changed, returning to a life of womanizing and alcohol, often leaving her for months at a time.
 He seemingly no longer cared for the beautiful Maria, even talking about leaving her to marry a woman of his own wealthy class.
-When he did return home, it was only to visit his children and the devastated Maria began to feel resentment toward the boys.
+When he did return home, it was only to visit his children, and the devastated Maria began to feel resentment toward the boys.

 After seeing this, Maria went into a terrible rage, and turning against her children, she seized them and threw them into the river.
 As they disappeared downstream, she realized what she had done and ran down the bank to save them, but it was too late.
 Maria broke down into inconsolable grief, running down the streets screaming and wailing.

 The beautiful La Llorona mourned them day and night.
-During this time, she would not eat and walked along the river in her white gown searching for her boys — hoping they would come back to her.
+During this time, she would not eat and walked along the river in her white gown, searching for her boys — hoping they would return to her.
 She cried endlessly as she roamed the riverbanks and her gown became soiled and torn.
 When she refused to eat, she grew thinner and appeared taller until she looked like a walking skeleton.
-Still a young woman, she finally died on the banks of the river.
+Still a young woman, she finally died on the river banks.

 Another story involved a man by the name of Epifanio Garcia, who was an outspoken boy who often argued with his mother and his father.
-After a heated argument, Epifanio, along with his brothers, Carlos and Augustine decided to leave their ranch in Ojo de La Vaca to head toward the Villa Real de Santa Fe.
+After a heated argument, Epifanio and his brothers, Carlos and Augustine, decided to leave their ranch in Ojo de La Vaca to head toward the Villa Real de Santa Fe.
 However, when they were along their way, they were visited by a tall woman wearing a black tapelo and a black net over her face.
 Two of the boys were riding in the front of the wagon when the spirit appeared on the seat between them.
-She was silent and continued to sit there until Epifanio finally turned the horses around and headed back home, at which time she said “I will visit you again someday when you argue with your mother.”
+She was silent and continued to sit there until Epifanio finally turned the horses around and headed back home, at which time she said, “I will visit you again someday when you argue with your mother.”

 During my travels to New Mexico, I visited with a very friendly Hispanic gentleman, who I asked if he believed in La Llorona.
 He whole-heartedly confessed that he did and was very open about his cultural beliefs.
-However, when I asked him if he believed in ghosts, he stated that he did not.
-Interesting. – Kathy Weiser-Alexander
+However, when I asked him if he believed in ghosts, he said he did not.
+Interesting. – Kathy Alexander

-The Hispanic people believe that the Weeping Woman will always be with them, following the many rivers looking for her children, and for this reason, many of them fear the dark and pass the legend from generation to generation.
+The Hispanic people believe that the Weeping Woman will always be with them, following the many rivers looking for her children.
+For this reason, many of them fear the dark and pass the legend from generation to generation.

 A Kansas Tale

-While working as a copy editor for a newspaper recently, I came across a wire story about the La Llorona.
-That brought back memories of what happened to me while I was a student at Kansas State University in the early 1980s in Manhattan, Kansas, and led me to your Web site where I read more about the legend.
+While working as a copy editor for a newspaper recently, I discovered a wire story about La Llorona.
+That brought back memories of what happened to me while I was a student at Kansas State University in the early 1980s in Manhattan, Kansas, and led me to your website, where I read more about the legend.

 One evening I went to a mobile home that I seem to remember being near a creek or river to visit a couple of my friends who also were attending K-State.
-As I walked into the door, I found them sitting on the sofa, looking somewhat freaked out.
-They explained that just moments earlier, one of the bar stools was spinning and hopping around.
+As I entered the door, I found them sitting on the sofa, somewhat freaked out.
+They explained that one of the bar stools had been spinning and hopping around just moments earlier.
 As they were Mexican-Americans, they wondered whether the La Llorona had anything to do with that incident.
 They explained the legend to me as I had never heard about it before.

 They would invite me to stay the night in a spare bedroom, which I did.
-Later in the night, a woman appeared to me, laying next to me in bed, and asked if I would know where her children were.
-It seemed that, while I may have been dreaming, I was half-awake.
+Later in the night, a woman appeared to me, lying beside me in bed, and asked if I would know where her children were.
+While I may have been dreaming, it seemed that I was half awake.
 Then I fully awoke and looked up toward the doorway just in time to see a dark figure seemingly looking at me and then quickly ducking back out the doorway.
 Right then, that left me too scared to go check and see if that was one of my friends checking in on me, perhaps to see why I was talking in my sleep or something.
-I went back to sleep and waited until the morning to ask them if either one of them looked into my room during the night.
+I went back to sleep and waited until the morning to ask them if either one of them had looked into my room during the night.
 Neither one did.

 So to this day, I do not know whether I really did experience a supernatural visit or if my dream and mind played tricks on me.